Inference in generalized linear models with robustness to misspecified variances: Standardized sign-flip score test

 If null-invariance holds only asymptotically, the distributions of $S(\II)$ and $S(\flip)$ are not identical, but both converge to the same distribution.
 It is natural to suppose that the more aspects of the distributions of $S(\II)$ and $S(\flip)$ are equal to each other in all finite samples, the closer the resulting test is to an exact test.
-This intuition motivated \citep{Commenges2003, rotation} to formulate the concept of second-moment null-invariance.
-A random transformation $\flip$ is second-moment null-invariant if $S(\II)$ and $S(\flip)$ have identical first and second moment.
-For second-moment null-invariant transformations, asymptotics is only needed for the convergence of the higher-order moments.

-The test of \cite{Hemerik.etal:2020} does not have the second-moment null-invariance property: though the first moment of $S(\II)$ and $S(\flip)$ is equal in finite samples, the variance is not.
-In fact, we prove in Theorem 2 below that for finite samples $S(\II)$ always has a larger variance than $S(\flip)$, at least in the linear model.
+The test of \cite{Hemerik.etal:2020} does not have the second-moment null-invariance property (Section \ref{Subsec:sec_mom_null_inv}): though the first moments of $S(\II)$ and $S(\flip)$ are equal in finite samples, the variances are not.
+In fact, we prove in Theorem 2 below that for finite samples $S(\II)$ always has a larger variance than $S(\flip)$, at least in the linear model with correctly specified variance.
 As a consequence, the test shows a tendency to anti-conservativeness in finite samples.
 Since the variance of the observed test statistic is always larger than its flipped counterpart, extreme values in $S(\II)$ are more probable than in the reference distribution of $S(\flip)$.
 Consequently, the test tends to reject the null hypothesis too often.

 \begin{prop} Consider a normal regression model with identity link.
-Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumption \ref{ass:dispersion}-\ref{ass:lindeberg} hold.
+Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumption \ref{ass:link}-\ref{ass:lindeberg} hold.
 For finite sample size, the effective sign-flip score statistic defined as in \eqref{eq:eff} has $\Var\{S(\II)\} > \Var\{S(\flip)\}$. \end{prop}

 Proposition \ref{prop:anticons} is formulated for the linear model only.
-For the general case the same positive difference between the variance of $S(\II)$ and $S(\flip)$ is present, but it is not the only term in the asymptotic expansion.
-However, we see a tendency to small sample anti-conservativeness in all simulations, as was also observed by \cite{Hemerik.etal:2020}.
+In the non-linear and/or variance-misspecified case $\Var\{S(\II)\}$ and $\Var\{S(\flip)\}$ are also unequal in general.
+In that case the term in the asymptotic expansion that makes $\Var\{S(\II)\} > \Var\{S(\flip)\}$ in the linear model is also present.
+However, in that case it is not the only asymptotic term, so it is difficult to make a fully general statement on anti-conservativeness.
+However, also in such models we see a tendency to small-sample anti-conservativeness in all simulations, as was also observed by \cite{Hemerik.etal:2020}.

-The concept of second-moment null-invariance suggests a simple but efficient way to remedy the anti-conservativeness of the test of \cite{Hemerik.etal:2020} by studentization of the flipped effective score test statistic.
-We call the resulting test the standardized sign-flip score statistic, defined for a given flip $\flip=\obsFlip$ as